Contents

 This set the benchmark for the study of human evolution.

-The skeleton dated for about 300, 000 years.
+The skeleton is dated to about 300,000 years.
 Other significant discoveries include fossilized footprints dating back 2-3 million years.

 It’s possible to visit Olduvai Gorge for a historical tour.